redox-os/website/content/news/this-month-241130.md

 - Jeremy Soller fixed a bug on MSI that allowed Meteor Lake CPUs to boot with USB keyboard support
 - Arthur Paulino refactored the `switch` function for extra clarity
+- Andrey Turkin changed the RISC-V PLIC compatible string from `riscv,plic0` to `sifive,plic-1.0.0`

 ## Driver Improvements